IMBOLC – CANDLEMAS

-Imbolc is one of the four main Celtic festivals within Celtic paganism alongside this.
-It’s also known as Candlemas within Christianity and is celebrated in many different cultures around the world.
+Imbolc is one of the four main Celtic festivals within Celtic paganism, alongside this, it is also known as Candlemas within Christianity and is celebrated in many different cultures around the world.
 Imbolc always falls on the 1st – 2nd February in the northern hemisphere.
 Each year in the Southern hemisphere, it is celebrated on the 1st – 2nd August.
 This is a very specific date because Imbolc always falls exactly between the winter solstice and the spring solstice.

 In paganism, she is a goddess of many different things.
 She is a goddess that is very closely represented by the home, of the kitchen and of the cold.
 She’s also a goddess of blacksmithing.
 Of childbirth or fertility of farm animals and livestock.
 She’s very deeply connected to the earth and the earth rhythms and cycles.
 Primarily she has a biodiversity of the home and its protection.